hungrybellie/Baby-Buds/README.md

 # Our Values 🫶
 - We strive to create a safe space for mothers to be seen and embraced.
 In a world wehre they are expected to know it all, we wan't moms to know that it's okay to ask for help, and that they deserve it.
 - Our marketplace allows the plethora of child-care and baby-care items that are swiftly grown out of to find a new home.
 We do not want any items that can be tresured to end up in the landfill.
+Also, moms might be able to use the money they earn to support their kids and themself.

 # How We Protect Moms and their Children 🫂